jasonlong/reddit-tighty-whities/README.md

-**Update:** With the new (as of mid-2018) Reddit redesign, I'm no longer maintaining this userstyle.
+**Update:** With the new (as of mid-2018) Reddit redesign, I'm no longer maintaining this userstyle!

 ----